-Animoto is a very easy to use video creation tool thanks to its templates, drag-and-drop interactivity, and abundance of available media.
+Animoto is an intuitive video creation tool thanks to its templates, drag-and-drop interactivity, and abundance of available media.

 To get started, simply upload any photos or videos that you want to work with.
 Once uploaded to the Animoto platform, you can then drag and drop what you want onto a pre-built template of your choice.

 These templates have been designed by professionals, resulting in a high-end finish.
 You can select by template and then add your media as needed.
 Use videos, photos, and even text to create and shape the finished product you need.